Princess Louise of Belgium: A family and dynastic tragedy

 In the spring of 1868, the almost 9-years-old Leopold, Duke of Brabant, suffered from a chill following a fall in the pond in the Park of Laeken.
 His condition deteriorated rapidly: the doctor diagnosed acute pericarditis.
 In summer, he seemed to recover, but his cough persisted.
-The doctor recommended the removal of the uvula and performed this surgery before his young patient went to Ostend to recover.
+The doctor recommended the removal of the uvula and performed this surgery, then his young patient went to Ostend to recover.
 Queen Marie Henriette isolated herself in Spa to rest, while King Leopold II, held back by affairs of state, and his two daughters remained in Laeken.
 In August, Leopold, suffering from dropsy, was brought back to Laeken.
-The Queen therefore never left her son's bedside.
+The Queen thenceforth never left her son's bedside.
 After having received the last sacraments in September, the little patient looked better, but his condition worsened again until he died on 22 January 1869.
 During the illness of the Duke of Brabant, Louise was fully aware of the seriousness of her brother's condition, for which she prayed before bidding him farewell.

 This first drama in the life of the young princess and of the entire Belgian royal family deeply affected Louise, who wrote in her memoirs: "It was a tear in my being [...].
 I dared, I remember, to curse God, to deny him [...].
 I could no longer conceive an existence without him".
-Louise's paternal uncle Prince Philippe, Count of Flanders, became the new heir to the throne and five months later, on 3 June the same year, the Countess of Flanders gave birth to a boy who received the old national first name of Baudouin.
+Louise's paternal uncle Prince Philippe, Count of Flanders, became the new heir to the throne, and five months later, on 3 June the same year, the Countess of Flanders gave birth to a boy who received the old national first name of Baudouin.
 King Leopold II nourished the hope of having a second son and therefore resumed an intimate life with the Queen; but, after a miscarriage in March 1871, a third daughter was born on 30 July 1872: Clémentine, the last child of the royal couple.